samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Run 10min working up to Easy-Moderate, RPE 6 pace to warm up, then expand this
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then expand this
 > workout a little further with 20 Hard, RPE9, 30-second high-speed surges and
-> 30-second recoveries; run 10min Easy, RPE 4 to cool down for a total of 40
+> 30-second recoveries; run 10min Easy, RPE4 to cool down for a total of 40
 > minutes of running